Tip of the Week #120: Return Values are Untouchable

 The Problem

-There are 2 different optimizations on return statements that can modify the behavior of our original code snippet: NRVO (See TotW #11) and implicit moves.
+There are 2 different optimizations on return statements that can modify the behavior of that code snippet: the named return value optimization (NRVO) and implicit moves.

-In the after code, copy elision is not being applied and the returned variable is being moved into the return value.
-RunWhenOutOfScope() runs after the move operation is done and it is seeing a moved-from MyStatus object.
+In the after code, NRVO is not being performed and the returned variable is being moved into the return value.
+The cleanup object is being run after the move operation is done and it is seeing a moved-from Status.

-Note that the before code was not correct either, as it relies on the copy elision optimization for correctness.
-We encourage you to rely on copy elision for performance (See TotW #24), but not correctness.
-After all, copy elision is an optional optimization and compiler options or quality of implementation of the compiler can affect whether or not it happens.
+Note that the before code was not correct either, as it relies on NRVO for correctness.
+We encourage you to rely on NRVO for performance (See TotW #24), but not correctness.
+After all, NRVO is an optional optimization and compiler options or quality of implementation of the compiler can affect whether or not it happens.

 Solution